Jollerprutt/proxmox-node/README.md

 | Easylist | EasyList Feeds | Unbound | Every 4 hours | Enabled

 ### 8.5 Force DNSBL Feed Updates
-You need to force a update to to `Reload` DNSBL new or changed settings you have done.
+You need to force a update to to `Reload` DNSBL new or changed settings.
+You must do this to check if your pfBlockerNG is working.

 Next go to pfSense WebGUI `Firewall` > `pfBlockerNG` > `Update Tab` and fill out the necessary fields as follows.
 Whats NOT shown in the below table leave as default.